Feature #337

 I think you right.

-Updated by Tadeusz Zimirski 4 months ago
+Updated by Tadeusz Zimirski over 14 years ago

 Another concept (or: a short summary of the above ideas) which hopefully covers all the use cases mentioned above + one case I recently heard of (from a friend to whom I recently recommended redmine).
 A non-software company has external users who should be able to view issues which were explicitly made available to them but no other issues (no project-wide rights, only per-issue viewing rights).
 Security is a concern.